The following on-site activities are provided for your group to enjoy at no additional cost:

 Your own risk assessments will need to be completed where appropriate.

 The Ash Centre is home to a treasure chest of bats, balls, goalposts, racket, frisbees and even swing ball for visitors to have fun with.
 It is available for use free of charge by anyone camping or staying with us.

 BBQs – There is a charcoal BBQ situated near the Ranger Den for which you will need to bring your own fuel.

 Many of our visitors like to stay on site and fill their days exploring our fabulous 32 acres of outdoor space but there are lots of great activities available locally too.

 Lyme Park: once an historic hunting estate, it is home to ancient deer herds, glorious countryside, large duck pond, gift shop, Crow’s Nest adventure playground, coffee shop and restaurant and is within easy walking distance of Seven Springs.

 Buxton: less than 30 minutes away by train, Buxton offers everything from cafes to caverns, spa to shops and museums to music venues.
 Well worth a day trip!

-New Mills Leisure Centre is approximately 1 ½ half miles from the site.
+New Mills Leisure Centre is approximately 1 ½ miles from the site.
 Facilities include squash courts, modern gym and swimming pool.